wyang342/news-site-II/README.md

 Once the `HomePage` component is succesfully brought in, it's about 60% complete - once you've defined your route - and assuming you successfully built the `ArticleList` `component` in the step above - you should see a full list of articles at the `/` path (`http://localhost:3000/`).

-You also should be able to see the `ArticlePage` `component` (`src/pages/ArticlePage`) by navigating to `http://localhost:3000/article/1`.
+You also should be able to see the `ArticlePage` `component` (`src/pages/ArticlePage`) by navigating to `http://localhost:3000/articles/1`.
 It should simply have the NavBar at the top and the words `Article Page` (boilerplate).

 If you are seeing the behavior above, you may continue to the next step.
 If not, ask your classmates or instructional staff for help.

 ## HomePage Component

 As mentioned above, the `HomePage` is largely complete - it simply renders the `ArticleList` `component`.
 The one piece of functionality you need to complete is the `handleTitleClick` function being passed into the `ArticleList` `component`.
 Ultimately, this function should trigger a page change.
-React Router is automatically passing a series of routing-related props to the `HomePage` `component`.
+React Router automatically passes a series of routing-related props to the `HomePage` `component`.
 One of these is `this.props.history`.
 You can trigger a page change by calling `this.props.history.push(NEWURL)`.
-You will also need to construct the argument being passed into `this.props.history.push()` - ultimately, this url should look something like this:
+Ultimately, this url should look something like this: `this.props.history.push(/articles/${articleID})`

-`this.props.history.push(/articles/${articleID})`

 `articleID` corresponds to the index of an item in the articles array, and is a parameter already being passed into this function.
 You should be able to click links in your homepage and be able to hit different urls that correspond with the article that you clicked.